mitralabs/coco/coco/firmware/README.md

     - Click on `Upload and Monitor`. <br>-> Make sure to not open the Arduino IDE in parallel, since it might result in VS Code not being able to connect to the device. <br>(You can also manually `Build`, `Upload` and `Monitor` the ESP output.)

-## Some Notes on the current blinking pattern (regarding v0.1)
+## Some Notes on the current blinking pattern (regarding v1.0)
-- After you turn the device on, the LED will be off for 5s.
-If you switch of the device during this time period and turn it back on, it will go to "Transfer" Mode.
-Otherwise it will start recording.
-- If you are in "Transfer" Mode, coco will try to send the saved .wav Files over the WiFi you configured (see Step 3 above), to a machine where the coco Backend is installed (which is also in your network).
 - If coco blinks rapidly, this indicates an error.
 	- If occurs directly after turning on, the most probable cause is a missing SD card, or one that is badly plugged in.
 - During recording, the LED will be solid on.

+### Task Priority Guidelines
+IDLE Task: Priority 0
+Your Background Tasks: 1-3
+Your Time-Critical Tasks: 4-5
+System Critical Tasks: 18-24
+Never use priority 25 (reserved for system tasks)

 ## ToDo
 - [ ] Find a handle for SD Card Error to reset device utilizing the button.
 Factory Reset Button will mostlikely not be reachable, since inside of case.